pckushan/article-dispatcher/solution.md

     ```
 ## Conclusion:
 In conclusion, I implemented a simple API that handles article data in JSON
 format using Go.
-I used a modified version of the clean architecture to structure
+I used the clean architecture approach to structure  the
-the project, dividing it into four layers.
+project, dividing it into several layers.
 The use of this architecture ensured
-that the code was modular, reusable, and maintainable.
-I also employed a testing
+that the code was **modular**, **reusable**, and **maintainable**.
+I also
-strategy that included unit and integration tests to ensure that the application
+employed a testing strategy that included unit and integration tests to ensure
-worked correctly.
-Overall, my solution provides a simple and efficient
+that the application worked correctly.
+Overall, my solution provides a simple
-implementation of the required API endpoints while following best practices and
+and efficient implementation of the required API endpoints while following
-oooomaintaining code quality.
+best practices and maintaining code quality.